Catalog

 Format

-Confirms the file is lossless (WAV or AIFF), at least 16-bit, and at least 44.1 kHz.
+Checks for a lossless format such as WAV, FLAC, or AIFF, at least 16-bit, and at least 44.1 kHz.
 This check carries the most weight in the overall score.

 True peak